sipsorcery-org/sipsorcery/README.md

 `winget install "FFmpeg (Shared)" --version 7.0`

+Another option is to get the binaries stored on the [FFmpeg.AutoGen](https://github.com/Ruslan-B/FFmpeg.AutoGen/tree/master/FFmpeg/bin/x64) Github project.

 ## For Linux

 Install the [FFmpeg](https://www.ffmpeg.org/) binaries using the package manager for the distribution.